brettwooldridge/HikariCP/README.md

 :abc:``jdbcUrl``<br/>
 This property is only used when the ``driverClassName`` property is used to wrap an old-school JDBC driver as a ``javax.sql.DataSource``.
 While JBDC URLs are popular, HikariCP does not recommend using them.
-The *DataSource* implementation for your driver provides bean properties for all the driver parameters that used to be specified in the JDBC URL.
+The *DataSource* implementation provided by your driver provides bean properties for all the driver parameters that used to be specified in the JDBC URL.
 Before using the ``jdbcUrl`` and ``driverClassName`` because that's the way you've always done it, consider using the more modern and maintainable ``dataSourceClassName`` approach instead.
 Note that if this property is used, you may still use *DataSource* properties to configure your driver and is in fact recommended.  *Default: none*

 :watch:``leakDetectionThreshold``<br/>
 This property controls the amount of time that a connection can be out of the pool before a